WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 The Node Package Manager (npm) is a tool included with node. npm allows you to install and manage JavaScript packages. npm can also generate and process a special file called `package.json`, which contains some information about your project and the packages your project uses.

-To start a new node project, first create a directory to work in.
+To start a new node project, first create a directory to work in:

 ```
 mkdir myguten-block